RIR360/development/journal/2025/may.md

 - No matter how big the task is, look at the smallest part first.
 - The first win among all is to stop fearing how big is the task.
 - Properly distribute the time and work for the MVP.
+- You need to go with all the things that builds you.